 If you struggle with money discussions, take heart!
 You are definitely not alone.
 It’s such a common situation in our society.
 It may cause frustration and embarrassment, but there is no reason for people to remain stuck.
 In order for our children to succeed, we need be serious about teaching kids about money.
 We are good at identifying problems in our society, but sometimes we struggle on how to fix them.
 The only way to help others is to lift the taboo around serious conversations about money is to go at it head-on.

 My teaching places a ton of focus on the emotions around money.
 I think understanding the emotional aspect of money is just as important as the math.
-The Financial Muscle Academy is a great resource for anyone who wants to change their relationship with money.
 My mission is to help everyone I can achieve financial fitness for a lifetime.
 Open and honest dialogue about money improves our quality of life.
 You can avoid things like crippling debt and missed savings opportunity.
 Teaching kids about money will help improve the outlook for the future generations.
 Make it a priority in your life!